 The distinguished Credo Summer Music Festival is offering a full tuition scholarship valued at $2,000 to a selected string finalist of the 2019 Westmont College Music Guild Competition!
 One string finalist will be chosen by the Credo program to receive this award on the evening of March 2 at the close of the Music Guild competition.
 Music Guild finalists are chosen by preliminary audition and application.
 Information on the Music Guild Competition and scholarship program may be found here.
 Finalists are being considered now and the competition selection will likely close on or before February 1.

 For more information on Credo Summer Music click here!

 Westmont is delighted to announce a change in the Music Guild Scholarship program for 2019.
 This year will feature two competitions, one in voice and one for instrumentalists.
 Both competitions offer a first prize of up to $10,000 per year for up to four years of study at Westmont College along with extensive additional music scholarship support from the regular music scholarship program for all finalists.
 Additionally, the vocal competition will award $2,000 in cash prizes to selected finalists!

-Applications for the annual Guild Scholarship competition are currently CLOSED for Spring 2019.
-Applicants must complete their music scholarship application including a pre-screening audition (live or via recording) and be academically admitted to Westmont for the fall of 2019.
+Applications for the annual Guild Scholarship competition are currently OPEN for Spring 2020.
+Applicants must complete their music scholarship application including a pre-screening audition (live or via recording) and be academically admitted to Westmont for the fall of 2020.
 Applications and auditions are reviewed in the order received and the competitions are open until filled.
 It is highly recommended that applicants complete both their academic and music scholarship applications by December 1 for optimal consideration.
 There is no special application for the Music Guild Scholarship program.
 The regular online Westmont music scholarship application should simply include the request to be considered.